Testing the Addition of a New Anti-cancer Drug, M3814 (Peposertib), to Radiation Therapy for Localized Pancreatic Cancer

 - Edward J. Kim

-Associate Professor, Hematology and Oncology.
-Authored (or co-authored) 30 research publications.
+Associate Professor, Hematology and Oncology, School of Medicine.
+Authored (or co-authored) 32 research publications

 Please contact me about this study